pvburito/sql-data-warehouse-project/README.md

 #  Dta Warehouse and Analytics Project
-Welcome to the **Data Warehouse and Analytics Porject** repository! thanks to this video that I followed to learn and do this :https://www.youtube.com/watch?v=SSKVgrwhzus&t=65589s&ab_channel=DatawithBaraa.
+Welcome to the **Data Warehouse and Analytics Porject** repository! thanks to this video that I watched to learn and do this project as an exercise to keep learning :https://www.youtube.com/watch?v=SSKVgrwhzus&t=65589s&ab_channel=DatawithBaraa.

 This project demostrates a comprehensive data warehousing and analytics solution, from building a data warehouse to generating actionable insights.